 Up first: our co-hosts discuss the rise of urban pollution both environmentally and through consumers’ digital habits.

-Each ingredient featured in the series will be on display at in-cosmetics Asia 2020 in Bangkok from 3 – 5 November 2020.
 Here’s a run down of the ingredients featured in our first video, each engineered for pollution protection:

 - InfraGuard from Mibelle Biochemistry